List of awards and nominations received by Jake Gyllenhaal

-Jake Gyllenhaal is an American actor who has received various awards and nominations, including a British Academy Film Award for playing Jack Twist in Ang Lee's romance Brokeback Mountain (2005).
-He has received additional nominations for one Academy Award, three British Academy Film Awards, three Golden Globe Awards, a Primetime Emmy Award and three Tony Awards.
+Jake Gyllenhaal is an American actor who has received various awards and nominations, including a BAFTA Award, in addition to nominations for an Academy Award, three Golden Globe Awards, three Tony Awards, and a Primetime Emmy Award.

 After making his acting debut in City Slickers (1991), Gyllenhaal's first nominations were for October Sky (1999), an American biographical film about NASA engineer Homer Hickam.
 His performance as the title character in the 2001 psychological thriller film Donnie Darko earned him a Young Hollywood Award and a nomination for the Independent Spirit Award for Best Male Lead.
-Gyllenhaal's role opposite Heath Ledger in Brokeback Mountain received critical acclaim.
+Gyllenhaal's role of Jack Twist in Ang Lee's romance Brokeback Mountain (2005) opposite Heath Ledger received critical acclaim.
 In addition to receiving the BAFTA Award for Best Actor in a Supporting Role and the MTV Movie Award for Best Performance, he was nominated in the Best Supporting Actor category at the 78th Academy Awards, the 11th Critics' Choice Awards, the 10th Satellite Awards, and the 12th Screen Actors Guild Awards.
 In 2010, he starred in the romantic comedy-drama film Love & Other Drugs, leading to Best Actor nominations at the 68th Golden Globe Awards and the 15th Satellite Awards.

 Gyllenhaal received numerous accolades for his performance in Nightcrawler (2014), in which he plays a stringer who records violent late-night events and sells the footage to the media.
-He was recognised by several regional film critics associations and was nominated as Lead Actor for the BAFTA Award, Screen Actors Guild Award, Golden Globe Award and Critics' Choice Movie Award, with his miss in the Best Actor Oscar category considered by many to be a snub.
+He was recognised by several regional film critics associations and was nominated as Lead Actor for the Actor Award, BAFTA Award, Golden Globe Award and Critics' Choice Movie Award, with his miss in the Best Actor Oscar category considered by many to be a snub.
 (Note: Attributed to multiple sources.)
 In 2016, he starred in Nocturnal Animals, receiving another nomination for the BAFTA Award for Best Actor in a Leading Role.
 Gyllenhaal's portrayal of Boston Marathon bombing survivor Jeff Bauman in Stronger (2017) earned him the Hollywood Actor Award at the Hollywood Film Awards, as well as Best Actor nominations at the 23rd Critics' Choice Awards and the 22nd Satellite Awards.